 1. A place for the whole family

 In a busy household, the opportunity for the whole family to eat together isn’t always a regular event and was often limited to a Sunday roast or special occasions.
 However, with families spending more time together over the past 12 months, family mealtimes have become a regular occurrence.
-As a result, ample seating and space to dine together is a priority.
+As a result, ample seating and space to dine together is a priority and a key kitchen design trend for 2021.

 Integrated seating solutions are becoming ever more popular as they provide plenty of space for everyone, without dominating the whole kitchen.
-At Davonport some of our favourite examples of this include banquette seating or a breakfast bar incorporated into an island.
+Some of our favourite examples of this include banquette seating or a breakfast bar incorporated into an island.

 2. Broken plan layouts